-M.B.
-Lamar Middle School will provide teachers with supporting technology.
+Memorial Middle School will provide teachers with supporting technology.
 Technology and its use must be designed to enhance student learning of the mathematics TEKS and prepare students for the Algebra EOC assessment.
 Technology may also be used to track student progress in mathematics over the course of the grant cycle.
-Some of the technological tools that will be used for the implementation of the Transformation to Educational Excellence Model are smart boards, calculators, promethean boards, computers, laptops, notebooks, projectors, document cameras, video conferencing and relevant instructional software.
+Some of the technological tools that will be used for the implementation of the Transformation To Education Excellence Model are smart boards, calculators, promethean boards, computers, laptops, notebooks, projectors, document cameras, video conferencing and relevant instructional software.